 Since about January 2013 the grand jury in New York has been investigating possible violations of the Foreign Corrupt Practices Act and criminal money-laundering in connection with money intended to be used to bribe officials of Guinea’s government for an iron-mining concession in the country’s Simandou region, according to the government.

 Cilins said he worked in 2005 and 2006 for BSGR as a go-between with Guinea in the company’s efforts to secure mining rights in the region.

 “No one at BSGR has done anything wrong,” said Davidson Goldin, a New York-based spokesman for the company.

 Toure’s lawyer, Mary Mulligan, a partner with the New York firm Friedman Kaplan Seiler & Adelman LLP, declined to comment on the Cilins plea.

 Cilins faces as long as five years in prison when he’s sentenced June 27.
 Lawyers for Cilins and the government agreed that federal sentencing guidelines, which aren’t binding on the judge, call for Cilins to get from 37 to 46 months in prison.

-Cilins was charged with witness tampering, obstructing a criminal investigation and destruction of evidence.
+Cilins originally was charged with witness tampering, obstructing a criminal investigation and destruction of evidence.
 The witness-tampering and evidence-destruction charges carry maximum prison terms of 20 years.